 Do your homework.
 A good place to start is the LSAC site which has links to the U.S. Law Schools and a searchable version of The Official Guide to ABA-Approved Law Schools.
-The Office of Career Services has in its library a number of law-related resources that have information about specialized programs, joint-degree programs, salary ranges, student organizations, available scholarships, clinical programs, admission policies, and other information.
+The Career Center has in its library a number of law-related resources that have information about specialized programs, joint-degree programs, salary ranges, student organizations, available scholarships, clinical programs, admission policies, and other information.

 The cost of a three-year law school education could run well over $80,000.
 Approximately 75% of law school students rely on education loans as their primary source of financial aid.
 Money for law school is available in the form of scholarships, grants, work-study and loans, but most students finance their education through loans, either from the government or private sources.
 Some law schools offer their own scholarship programs, but the amount available varies greatly from school to school.
 Some offer their best candidates full scholarships based on merit.
 Others give financial aid primarily on the basis of need.
 Some law schools also offer loan repayment assistance programs for graduates in qualifying public service or non-profit positions.